fahmizainal17/contour-mapper-app/README.md

      mkdir contour-map-generator
      cd contour-map-generator
      ```
-   - Copy the main script (`app.py`) provided above into the directory.
+   - Copy the main script (`app.py`) provided in the project into the directory.
    - Create a `component.py` file for the `page_style()` function (see Step 2).

 ### Step 2: Set Up the `component.py` File